Reconstruction-Anchored Diffusion Model for Text-to-Motion Generation: Method

 \paragraph{Motion-Centric Latent Alignment.}This objective aligns the text manifold with the motion manifold.
 Given a paired text description and motion sequence, this objective minimizes the distance between the corresponding text latent $\mathbf{z}_\mathbf{t}$ and motion latent $\mathbf{z}_m$:

 where $\operatorname{sg}(\cdot)$ is the stop-gradient operator and $\beta$ modulates the flow of gradients to the motion encoder $E_m$.
-We set $\beta=0.01$ so that \modelname's latent space remains motion-centric, yet flexible enough to adapt minimally to the text space.
+We set $\beta=0.01$ so that \modelname's latent space remains motion-centric while adapting minimally to the text space.
 This is based on two insights: (1) prioritizing motion space leads to stronger performance than enforcing a fully joint language-motion space, as mapping motion to text sacrifices important motion dynamics, and (2) with end-to-end training, motion latents evolve during alignment.
 Completely blocking gradients to $E_m$ ($\beta=0$) makes the alignment harder.
 Thus, a small $\beta$ supports convergence while retaining motion information.

 \paragraph{Overall Objective.}The final training objective is a weighted sum:

 where $w_{\text{sr}}$ and $w_{\text{latent}}$ are hyperparameters that determine the significance of the terms $L_{\text{sr}}$ and $L_{\text{latent}}$, respectively.